istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/wasm-module-distribution/index.md

     401
     {{< /text >}}

-When executing the provided command without credentials, it verifies that accessing the internal /productpage results in a 401 unauthorised response, demonstrating the expected behavior of failing to access the resource without proper authentication credentials.
+When executing the provided command without credentials, it verifies that accessing the internal `/productpage` results in a 401 unauthorized response, demonstrating the expected behavior of failing to access the resource without proper authentication credentials.

 ### Cleanup